tangrams/cinnabar-style/README.md

 1. Reference the [index-demo.html](index-demo.html) file in this repo for how to configure Leaflet with Tangram and the [Mapzen Traditional style scene file](traditional-style-some-labels.yaml).
 2. Looking for a more sophisticated implementation that includes basic search?
 The main [index.html](index.html) file has a more real world example.
-3. Update you're copy of the scene file on [line 450](https://github.com/tangrams/traditional-style-some-labels/blob/gh-pages/traditional-style-some-labels.yaml#L450) to reference the API key you created in Step 3 in the Sign Up section above.
+3. Update you're copy of the scene file on [line 450](https://github.com/tangrams/traditional-style/blob/gh-pages/traditional-style.yaml#L450) to reference the API key you created in Step 3 in the **Sign up** section above.

 ```
 url:  //vector.mapzen.com/osm/all/{z}/{x}/{y}.topojson?api_key=vector-tiles-{your-api-key-here}